tendermint/spec/spec/abci/apps.md

 (like Bitcoin and its UTXOs), others maintain a separated state that is computed deterministically *from* transactions, but is not contained directly in the transactions themselves (like Ethereum contracts and accounts).
-For such applications, the `AppHash` provides a much more efficient way to verify lite-client proofs.
+For such applications, the `AppHash` provides a much more efficient way to verify light-client proofs.

-ABCI applications can take advantage of more efficient lite-client proofs for their state as follows:
+ABCI applications can take advantage of more efficient light-client proofs for their state as follows:

 - return the Merkle root of the deterministic application state in